zeromq/netmq/docs/transports.md

 + Being able to communicate between very disparate parts of a system

-NetMQ comes with several components that use InProc, such as [Actor model] (https://github.com/zeromq/netmq/blob/master/docs/actor.md) and [Devices] (https://github.com/zeromq/netmq/blob/master/docs/devices.md), which are discussed in thier relevant documentation pages.
+NetMQ comes with several components that use InProc, such as [Actor model] (https://github.com/zeromq/netmq/blob/master/docs/actor.md) and [Devices] (https://github.com/zeromq/netmq/blob/master/docs/devices.md), which are discussed in their relevant documentation pages.

 For now to demonstrate a simple InProc arrangement, let's try and send some message (a string to keep it simple, but this could be some serialized object) between 2 threads.